As dental blog writers, we often get asked by our clients how many posts they need per week to remain competitive.

 However, before you dismiss daily blogging completely, it does have its advantages…

-So if you start off with all good intentions of posting say twice a week, it can quickly end up as once a week and then once a month.
-So by posting every day, you not only get into a routine, you also develop a strong writing habit.
+So if you start off with all good intentions of posting, say twice a week, it can quickly end up as once a week and then once a month.
+So by posting every day, you not only get into a routine, but you also develop a strong writing habit.

-There’s also a truck load of SEO benefits that come with building up a lot of pages on your practice website.
+There is also a truckload of SEO benefits that come with building up a lot of pages on your practice website.
 The more pages you have, the more opportunities there are for a reader to find you in the search engines.
 Well, that’s the theory anyway

 Keep your posts short and sweet.
-It’s far easier to write shorter posts of say 300 words on a daily basis, than it is to write a 2000 worder.
+It’s far easier to write shorter posts of, say, 300 words on a daily basis than it is to write 2000 words.

 Trust me, even experienced dental blog writers can’t sustain that sort of schedule.
 That’s just brutal!

 Look to plan ahead so that you’re not producing sub-standard content when you’re in a rush.
-Have a running note pad full of ideas and don’t forget to write them down when inspiration strikes.
+Have a running notepad full of ideas; don’t forget to write them down when inspiration strikes.
 I’ve been known to have ideas in the shower.